harisbabic/Node/WORKING_RULES.md

    - Development is done on a Windows 10 machine, using Git Bash for command line operations.

 3. Code Generation and Adaptation:
-   - When generating new code or adapting functionality from other projects (e.g., Ai-toolbox, web-tools), ensure it's compatible with our Node project structure and technologies.
+   - When generating new code or adapting functionality from other projects (e.g., Ai-toolbox, web-tools, DemTech), ensure it's compatible with our Node project structure and technologies.
    - Adjust imports, file paths, and dependencies as necessary to fit our project structure.

 4. Documentation: